mfdlabs/rbx-proxy/CONTRIBUTING.md

 ### Commits

-The main ruling for commits is that they MUST be signed with a GPG key, if you made the change via github.com, they should be signed as default.
+The main ruling for commits is that they are preferred be signed with a GPG key, if you made the change via github.com, they should be signed as default.

 To learn how to do this, please follow this guide:
 - [Signing Commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits)

-The only exception to this rule is if you had originally made your commit via [GitHub Enterprise](https://git.vmminfra.dev/mfdlabs/rbx-proxy), as the signatures will never match.

 ### Reviews